rojo-rbx/rbx-dom/docs/binary.md

 # Roblox Binary Model Format, Version 0
+This is unofficial documentation for Roblox's binary model format.
+The binary model format is used for places (`.rbxl` files), models (`.rbxm` files), and many objects uploaded to Roblox's asset storage.

+The binary model format intended to supersede Roblox's older [XML model format](/xml).

 This document is based on:
 - [*ROBLOX File Format* by Gregory Comer](http://www.classy-studios.com/Downloads/RobloxFileSpec.pdf)
 - [LibRbxl by Gregory Comer](https://github.com/GregoryComer/LibRbxl)